ryo33/mry/README.md

 ### Mocking a struct

-We need to add an attribute `#[mry::mry]` in the front of struct definition and impl block to mock them.
+We need to add an attribute `#[mry::mry]` in the front of the struct definition and the impl block to mock them.

 ```rust
 #[mry::mry] // This